PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 ## Additional Exploration to handle the improvement suggested:

-In the scope of this project I explore some more models to compare the performance.
-We will notice improvement in the first model by using more advance hyper parameter.
-For learning and exploration of the dataset I tried MobileNetV2 and we will understand the result, performance and improvement of it.
+In the scope of this project I explored some more models to compare the performance.
+Tried improvement in the first model by using more advance hyper parameter and build second CNN model.
+For learning and exploration of the dataset I tried MobileNetV2 and understand the result, performance and improvement of it.
 Let's proceed..

 ### Create Second CNN Model

-We will now define the second CNN model for this project.
+Define the second CNN model for this project.
 The model architecture is same and number of layers are same.
 The key change in the second model is adding hyperparameters. hyperparameters are the settings or configurations that we define before training the model.
 These hyperparameters directly influence the performance of the model, and finding the right set of hyperparameters is crucial to obtaining good results.
 Hyperparameters are different from the model parameters (such as weights and biases), which are learned during training.
-We are using 'adamx' optimizer, 'categorical_crossentropy' loss.
-We are further prprocessing the image using normalization. and learning_rate while compiling the model to improve the performance of the model.
+I am using **'adamx'** optimizer, 'categorical_crossentropy' loss.
+Further preprocessing the image using normalization, and learning_rate while compiling the model to improve the performance of the model.

 The learning rate determines how much the weights of the model are adjusted with respect to the loss function after each update.
 Optimizers are algorithms used to update the model weights based on the loss function.